TDA-2030/esp32-pwm-aduio/README.md

     - Speaker impedance may be too large.
 Replace it with a higher impedance one
 * The noise is too loud
     - A simple filter may be required

-For any technical queries, please open an [issue] (https://github.com/espressif/esp-idf/issues) on GitHub.
-We will get back to you soon.